 Hydroponic Nutrients 101

 Every hydroponic nutrient formula delivers nitrogen (N), phosphorus (P), and potassium (K) — the same NPK you see on any bag of garden fertilizer.
-In hydroponics, plants also need calcium, magnesium, and a suite of micronutrients (iron, manganese, zinc, etc.) that soil would normally provide.
+In hydroponics, plants also need calcium, magnesium, and micronutrients (iron, manganese, zinc, etc.) that soil would normally provide.
+A good 2-part or 3-part liquid formula like General Hydroponics Flora Series covers all of this.
+Follow the manufacturer’s mixing instructions, check your pH, and you’re done.

-pH: The One Thing You Can’t Ignore
+pH: The One Thing You Cannot Ignore

 If there’s one mistake that kills more beginner hydroponic grows than anything else, it’s ignoring pH.
-Hydroponic plants need a solution pH between 5.5 and 6.5 to absorb nutrients properly.
-Outside that range, you’ll see yellowing leaves, stunted growth, and nutrient deficiencies — even if your nutrient mix is perfect.
+Plants in hydroponics need a solution pH between 5.5 and 6.5 to absorb nutrients properly.
+Outside that range, you’ll see yellowing leaves and stunted growth even if your nutrient mix is perfect.
+Get a basic pH test kit ($5–$8) or a digital pH meter ($15–$25).
+Check every few days and adjust with pH Up or pH Down solution — small bottles last a long time.

 EC/PPM: Measuring Nutrient Strength